 Office hours 7:30am - 4:30pm ET

-Answer: We have selected our fisheries among the 30 best exclusive and/or remote.
-Since Peacock Bass are territorial and take 8 to 10 years to reach over 22 lbs, they survive in greater numbers in fisheries which are protected from human intrusion by requiring exclusive entry permits and/or by being remote.
+Answer: We have selected our fisheries among the 30 best in terms of exclusivity and/or remoteness.
+Since Peacock Bass are territorial and take 8 to 10 years to reach over 22 lbs, big fish are avaliable in greater numbers in fisheries that are protected from human intrusion by requiring exclusive entry permits and/or by being remote.

-Answer: Since 2002, the Brazilian authorities have granted River Plate exclusive entry permits to fish on Indian reserves and government preserves.
-This means that we don’t fish with other outfitting companies or commercial fisheries!
-In exchange for these exclusive entry permits, River Plate helps the local communities and tribes with different humanitarian projects.
+Answer: Since 2002, Brazilian authorities have granted River Plate exclusive entry permits to fish on Indian reserves and Government preserves.
+This means that we don’t fish where other outfitting companies or commercial fisheries operate.
+In exchange for exclusive entry permits, River Plate helps local communities and tribes with various humanitarian projects.